royce-mathew/robloxapi/README.md

 #[tokio::main]
 async fn main() {
    let place_id = 7415484311; // Place ID for game
-   let mut client = robloxapi::Client(); // Create a new client instance client.set_cookie(COOKIE).await; // We need to set the cookie if we want to have permissions for creating developer products
+   let mut client = robloxapi::Client()::new(); // Create a new client instance client.set_cookie(COOKIE).await; // We need to set the cookie if we want to have permissions for creating developer products

    // Create a new game given place id let mut game = client.game(place_id).await?;

-    // Fails if a devproduct already exists with the name let dev_product = game.create_dev_product(
+    // Returns a ApiResult which can be unwrapped to a value or a APIError let dev_product = game.create_dev_product(
         "name-of-dev-product", // Name of the developer product 17 // Price of the developer product